Ljubljana Castle: Entrance to the castle complex

-The current entrance to the castle represents a bridge, built in the seventeenth century, when the wall of the castle was pierced in this part.
+The current entrance to the castle consists of a bridge, built in the seventeenth century, when the wall of the castle was pierced in this part.
 It is mentioned as the main entrance of the castle from the year 1815.
 The original wooden bridge existed until the beginning of the 19th century, when the defense pit was filled.
 During the later remodeling and rediscovery of the transverse moat on the side of the castle, it was restored to its medieval appearance of yesteryear with the construction of the current bridge, which connects the grove of the castle with the building itself.
 The present form of the entrance was born on the basis of the idea of the architect Boris Kobe.
-On the right side of the curved entrance to the courtyard of the castle is a sculpture of the legendary dragon-symbol of Ljubljana, originally from the town of Kropa.
-It was sculpted by Jože Bertoncelj (19011976).
+On the right side of the curved entrance to the courtyard of the castle is a sculpture of the legendary dragon symbol of Ljubljana, originally from the town of Kropa.
+It was sculpted by Joža Bertoncelj (1901–1976).
 A memorial plaque recalls the raw wartime and the names of the fallen in Ljubljana Castle.

 Archers' Tower

 The bases date back to the 15th century; the smaller tower was built in the 16th century, then its height was elevated.
 In the past it served as a powder store and from the outside it is possible to see clearly the openings from where it was fired.
 From the tower ran a protective wall to the Padav Tower (present Šance) and from there to the Pisana vrata door (colorful door) - in the current street Gornji trg.
 Between 1946 and 1953 the tower was remodeled under the direction of Boris Kobe.
 On the ground floor there was a brewery, on the upper floor a coffee shop.
 Kobe dedicated himself especially to the decoration of the interiors.
-Together with the painter Marij Pregelj (1913-1967) they laid the foundations for sgraffito images.
+Together with the painter Marij Pregelj (1913–1967) they laid the foundations for sgraffito images.
 Artists created the images together, so it is difficult to differentiate between the two authors.
-Some images, unfortunately not all, have an initial K or P. The images run on a wide ribbon around the circular tower, with interruptions in the openings (windows, doors).
+Some images, not all, have an initial K or P. The images run on a wide ribbon around the circular tower, with interruptions in the openings (windows, doors).
 The images are framed and make up a story with continued episodes.
 Below the different images texts are presented.
 The motifs of the images are taken from popular Slovenian themes: Rošlin and Verjanko (ballad), Mada Zora (ballad), Lepa Vida (ballad), Desetnica (ballad), Povodni mož (mythology) and Zverina premagana (song about animals).
 Below the different images texts are presented.
 The motifs of the images are taken from popular Slovenian themes: Rošlin and Verjanko (ballad), Mada Zora (ballad), Lepa Vida (ballad), Desetnica (ballad), Povodni mož (mythology) and Zverina premagana (song about animals).
 Below the different images texts are presented.
 The motifs of the images are taken from popular Slovenian themes: Rošlin and Verjanko (ballad), Mada Zora (ballad), Lepa Vida (ballad), Desetnica (ballad), Povodni mož (mythology) and Zverina premagana (song about animals).